Tarpon can tolerate a variety of environments and often travels upstream into freshwater.

 Diet / Feeding

-• Diet consists of fish and larger invertebrates, such as shrimp and crabs.
-Feeds mostly on mid-water prey including mullet, pinfish, needlefish, sardines and anchovies.
+• Diet consists of fish, such as mullet, pinfish, needlefish, sardines, and larger crustaceans, such as shrimp and crabs.

-• Larval and small juvenile stages consume zooplankton, insects and small fish.
+• Larval and small juvenile stages consume zooplankton, insects and small fishes.

 Range / Habitat

-• Occurs in the warm waters of the Atlantic, throughout the Gulf of Mexico and the Caribbean and near the terminus of the Panama Canal.
+• Occurs in the warm waters of the Atlantic, throughout the Gulf of Mexico and the Caribbean and in the Eastern Central Pacific near the terminus of the Panama Canal

-• Found in coastal waters, bays, estuaries and mangrove-lined lagoons and rivers at depths down to 98 feet (30 m).
+• Found in coastal waters, bays, estuaries and mangrove-lined lagoons and rivers at depths to 130 feet (40 m).
 Often enters river mouths and bays and travels upstream into fresh water.

 Reproduction & Growth

-• The larva resembles that of the bonefishes and eels, indicating a close evolutionary relationship.
+• Larva resembles that of the bonefishes and eels, indicating a close evolutionary relationship.

 Conservation Status